-Failure to report the entirety of your taxable incomes on line 10100 and/or line 15000 of your tax return may result in penalties and/or interest charges on your unpaid tax balance.
+Failure to report the entirety of your taxable income on line 10100 and/or line 15000 of your tax return may result in penalties and/or interest charges on your unpaid tax balance.

 No, Line 101 and 150 on your tax return are not the same.

 Now referred to as lines 10100 and 15000, line 10100 (formerly 101) represents a tax-filers income from employment, whereas line 15000 (formerly 105) represents their total income from all income sources.

 This means that line 10100 (your employment income) is included in line 15000, along with all your other sources of income.

 For instance, other sources of taxable income that may be included in line 15000 are employment income not included in any T4 slips, rental income, taxable scholarships, bursaries or awards, investment income, RRSP withdrawal income, Old Age Security (OAS), Canada or Quebec pension plans, Guaranteed Income Supplement (GIS), Employment Insurance (EI), or other sources.